NegatioN/negation.github.io/_favorites/quote_282.md

 ---
 text: >
-  "Be kind whenever possible.
-It is always possible." - Dalai Lama
+  "Everything you can imagine is real." - Pablo Picasso
 type: quote
 ---